-The Sponsor/Applicant of a study in South Africa is responsible for the submission of an annual Development Safety Update Report [ICH E2F] that includes information gathered from all clinical experience with the IP, whether in SA or elsewhere.
+The Sponsor/Applicant of a study in South Africa is responsible for the submission of an annual Development Safety Update Report that includes information gathered from all clinical experience with the IP, whether in South Africa or elsewhere.
 Development Safety Update Report (DSUR) should be submitted within one year from approval of the study and annually thereafter.
+The DSUR is intended to serve as an annual report to regulatory authorities.